 Many people in Scranton, Wilkes-Barre, and other communities in Northeast Pennsylvania know someone who has gone through the Accelerated Rehabilitative Disposition (ARD) program to resolve a DUI, drug charge, or another type of offense.
-At Kalinoski Law Offices P.C. in Scranton, we have earned a reputation for our aggressive advocacy in trial court.
-However, we are committed to achieving the most effective results for each client.
+At Kalinoski Law Offices P.C. in Scranton, we have earned a reputation for our aggressive advocacy in the trial court.
 We explore all available options, including the diversion program known as ARD for people accused of a first-time criminal offense.

 Understanding The Accelerated Rehabilitative Disposition (ARD) Program

-If you successfully complete the terms and conditions of the program, the prosecutor will dismiss the charges.
-The records can generally be expunged upon application following a 30-day waiting period.
+If someone successfully completes the terms and conditions of the program, the prosecutor will dismiss the charges.
 In general, successful completion of ARD will allow you to keep your criminal record clean.

-An expungement will allow you to say no when asked if you have ever been convicted of a crime.
+After a record expungement, you are allowed to say ‘no’ when asked if you have ever been convicted of a crime.
 However, the District Attorney does not destroy its records.
-The program does not prohibit the prosecutor from enhancing a new charge based upon the prior offense, or a court from enhancing a sentence based upon the prior offense, even after successful completion of the program.
-For instance, if you resolve a DUI charge through the ARD program, a new offense within 10 years may be treated as a repeat DUI offense.
+The program does not prohibit the prosecutor from enhancing a future charge based upon this prior offense, or a court from enhancing a sentence based upon the prior offense.
+For instance, resolving a DUI charge through the ARD program does not stop a new offense from being treated as a repeat DUI offense.